Chiazor-Daniel/ExamWise/README.md

-# ExamWise
+# ExamWise - AI Exam Prep Tool

 This is an AI-powered exam preparation tool built with Next.js in Firebase Studio.
+It allows users to analyze past exam papers, identify key topics, and generate mock exams with AI assistance.

+This document provides instructions for running the existing web application locally and a guide for developers on how to adapt this project to create a mobile application using React Native.

-## Running Locally
+## Running the Web Application Locally

 To run this project on your local machine, follow these steps: